xadamxk/LeagueStats/README.md

 # LeagueStats
 ### Description
-Get live summoner stats for League of Legends games
+Get live summoner stats for League of Legends games.

+Note: This program is <i>almost</i> complete - figuring out how to handle additional API requests & a few bugs.

 <p align="center">